-2.3.
 UK Supply Chain for Boilers & Steam Generators

-There is only one major (and global) UK based player in the design and manufacture of pulverized fuel boilers and steam generation equipment for fossil and nuclear power, although there are a number of other UK based suppliers of plant and components for steam generation, as will be described below.
+There is only one major (and global) UK-based player in the design and manufacture of pulverised fuel boilers and steam generation equipment for fossil and nuclear power, although there are a number of other UK-based suppliers of plant and components for steam generation, as will be described below.

-2.3.1.
 Doosan Babcock Energy Ltd. (Renfrew, Scotland)